NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Classes/Alchemist.md

 ## During Combat Encounters...

 You lob bombs at your foes, harry your enemies, and support the rest of your party with potent elixirs.
-At higher levels, your mutagens warp your body into a resilient and powerful weapon.
+You might even use mutagens to warp your body into a resilient and powerful weapon.

 ## During Social Encounters...